 High school students should avail themselves of as much science and math as their high school offers.
 Of particular importance for exercise science/pre-physical therapy are chemistry, physics and calculus.
 For occupational therapy, students should focus on statistics, physics and any anatomy/physiology coursework that is available.
 Students intending on pursuing the statistics program should take as many math classes as their high school offers.

-We welcome you to join us for our prospective student visit days held monthly during the fall and spring semesters.
-Prospective students are also encouraged to contact the Office of Admissions at (716) 645-6900 for information on the Visit UB program.
+Prospective students are encouraged to contact the Office of Admissions at (716) 645-6900 for information on the Visit UB program.

 Currently, we do not offer any classroom visits on the South Campus.